adiralashiva8/robotframework-historic/README.md

 # robotframework-historic

-[Robotframework-historic]() is a free, custom html report which provides historical robotframework execution results by storing execution results info in MYSQL database and generate's html reports (charts / statistics) from database using Flask.
+[Robotframework-historic]() is a free, custom html report which provides historical robotframework execution results by storing execution results info in MySQL database and generate's html reports (charts / statistics) from database using Flask.

 > MYSQL + Flask + Robotframework